shariq1989/cookbook/content/recipe/yakni.md

 #### What main ingredients are needed for this meal?

-* Goat: You can use any meat for yakhni soup.
-We prefer goat because we can re-purpose it to make yakhni pulao, so you get two dishes out of one.
+* Bones: The main ingredient of yakhni are the nutrients that come from bones, so as long as you have bones, it will be tasty.
+We prefer goat meat and bones because we re-purpose the goat meat to make a separate dish, called yakhni pulao.
+Essentially, we get two meals out of one.

 * Yakhni Masala: I make homemade yakhni masala with whole spices.
-I sometimes play with the blend, but this one is always tasty: Black Cardamon Pods, Green Cardamon Pods, 4 Cloves, Cumin Seeds, Coriander Seeds, Star Anise, and Salt.
+I sometimes play with the blend, but this one is always tasty: Black Cardamon Pods, Green Cardamon Pods, 4 Cloves, Cumin Seeds, Coriander Seeds, Star Anise, Bay Leaves, and Salt.

 #### What equipment do I need to make this recipe?